tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Server Details
 --------------

+The protocol primarily enables interaction with "resources" of two types: storage indexes and shares.
+A particular resource is addressed by the HTTP request path.
+Details about the interface are encoded in the HTTP message body.

 JSON is used throughout for the examples but is likely not the preferred encoding.
 The structure of the examples should nevertheless be representative.